View David Jenkinson's Notice on batleynews.co.uk and share memories

 Jenkinson David On 3rd October 2020, at his home in Mirfield, aged 83 years, David, loving husband of the late Eileen,

-a very dear and loved step-father, grandad, brother, brother in law, uncle and friend.
+a dear and loved, step-father, father in law, grandad, brother, brother in law, uncle and friend.

-a private ceremony will be held at Wakefield Crematorium on Thursday 22nd October 2020.
+a private family ceremony will be held at Wakefield Crematorium on Thursday 22nd October 2020.

-Donations in memory of David may be made online for the benefit of The British Heart Foundation.

 All enquiries to